scalacenter/scala-advent-of-code/docs/puzzles/day2.md

 ## Solution of Part 1

 ### Parsing the file
-The first step is to model the problem correctly and then parse the input file.
+The first step is to model the problem and to parse the input file.

 The command can be either `Forward`, `Down` or `Up`.
 I use an Enumeration to model it.